 Cameroon, South Province

 Build four functional and economically viable community forest enterprises operating in two regions (Sangmelima and Kribi) linked to 12 community forests.

 - Social and technical capital: Strengthening of local governance and management of community-held forest resources through capacity building.

 - Enterprise development: Small business development and the linking of community-based enterprises with high-value domestic and international markets.

 Our work focused on two groups of community forests in the south province in Cameroon, adjacent to the the Dja Biosphere Reserve and the Campo-Ma’an National Park.
 Both protected areas harbor an array of endangered species including lowland gorillas, African forest elephants, western chimpanzees, and grey-necked rockfowl.
-Approximately 10,000 forest-dependent people in 12 community forests have benefited from the support of this project.
-Like most forest-dependent groups, these communities have a tremendous knowledge of biodiversity, and their harvesting of forest products—be it for domestic consumption or trade—generates critical household income and provides them with the opportunity for sustainable economic growth.
+Approximately 10,000 people in 12 community forests have received technical support through this project.
+Like most forest communities, these groups have a tremendous knowledge of biodiversity, and their harvesting of forest products—be it for domestic consumption or trade—generates critical household income and provides the opportunity for sustainable economic growth.

 This five-year project was concluded in 2015.
 The work with forest communities is now being carried forward with other funding mechanisms to provide continuity, and ensure that promising results can be consolidated.